-In pursuance of this objective, ACSS (Agency for Civil Society Support) has finalized the drafting of the Anti-Corruption Program, as part of activities within the envisaged measures.
+In pursuance of this objective, ACSS (Agency for Civil Society Support) has finalized the drafting of the Against Corruption Program, as part of activities within the envisaged measures.
 The program has integrated the notions, steps and measures taken as a whole from the Strategy but in particular with ACSS focus.
-In this reporting phase is realized collection of the Supervisory Board enabling the distribution of programs granteve- depending on where we expect to measure the amount of activity achievements related to the financing of anti-corruption program.
+Following the implementation of the measures envisaged, in the framework of the public announcement for the provision of financial assistance to civil society organizations - call 12, prioritized the fight Against Corruption.
+At the end of the process, this measure was fully implemented by supporting 9 (nine) organizations for projects in this field.